guillaC/SQLiteDiskExplorer/README.md

 ## Contributing
 Contributions are welcome!
 If you find a bug or have suggestions for improvements, feel free to open an issue.

-## Special Thanks
-- A special expression of gratitude to NogginBops for their remarkable [Dear ImGui/OpenTK template](https://github.com/NogginBops/ImGui.NET_OpenTK_Sample).